Combining Evidence Across Filtrations: Introduction

 Given a null hypothesis over a sequence of observations, how do we combine evidence processes that are constructed in different filtrations?
 This is a recurring question in problems such as randomness testing~\citep{vovk2021testing,ramdas2021testing}, independence testing~\citep{podkopaev2023sequentialkernelized,henzi2023rank}, and forecast evaluation~\citep{henzi2022valid,choe2023comparing}, for which the evidence processes may be constructed in coarsened filtrations.
 This paper addresses the problem of combining arbitrary evidence processes in such scenarios, specifically when the evidence is measured as an \emph{e-process}~\citep{ramdas2020admissible}.

 E-processes (defined soon below) are the sequential generalization of \emph{e-values}~\citep{wasserman2020universal,vovk2021evalues,grunwald2019safe} and \emph{betting scores}~\citep{shafer2019language}.
-An e-value $\tilde{E}$ for a composite null hypothesis $\calP$ is a nonnegative random variable whose expectation is at most one under any null distribution, that is, $\mathbb{E}_P[\tilde{E}] \leq 1$ for any $P \in \calP$.
+An e-value $\tilde{E}$ for a composite null hypothesis $\calP$ is a nonnegative random variable whose expectation is at most one under any null distribution, that is, $\mathbb{E}_P[\tilde{E}] \leq 1$ under any $P \in \calP$.
 E-values generalize likelihood ratios to composite and nonparametric hypothesis tests, and $\tilde{P} = \min\{1/\tilde{E}, 1\}$ is a p-value for $\calP$ by Markov's inequality.
 A key benefit of using e-values, as opposed to using p-values, is that we can seamlessly combine e-values across tests by averaging them, even when the e-values are arbitrarily dependent.
-E-processes, which generalize the validity of an e-value to arbitrary stopping times (w.r.t.~a filtration), can also enjoy the same benefit whenever we combine e-processes that have the same underlying filtration.
+We can also easily combine e-processes when they are defined in the \emph{same} underlying filtration.

-Despite much attention on the ease of combining e-values, recent work on \emph{sequential} testing problems has shown that we face a rather subtle yet substantial challenge when combining e-processes that have \emph{different} underlying filtrations.
+Despite much attention on the ease of combining e-values, recent work on sequential testing problems has shown that we face a rather subtle yet substantial challenge when combining e-processes that have \emph{different} underlying filtrations.
 Before jumping into an example, we first recap the necessary background on e-processes and sequential anytime-valid inference (SAVI).